 The glassmaking industry in the US is a huge field that dates back to the 1600s, and covers a vast array of items and applications, including both handmade and machine-made glass.

 Every glass object, even the most lowly, commonplace glass bottle, has a story behind it, although all of the precise details may never be known.
 Where was it made?
 What was the name of the company or factory where it was produced?
 How old is it?
 Is it handmade?
 Was it mass-produced by machine methods?
 What type of glass is it made of?
-What elements/chemicals are included in the glass “recipe”?
+What elements/chemicals were included in the glass “recipe”?
 Why is it a certain color?
-If an older hand-blown bottle, who was the glassblower who fashioned it?
+If it’s an older, hand-blown bottle, who was the glassblower who fashioned it?
 Who was the last person who used it and handled it before it came into your possession?
 Where was the physical location of the sand supply that eventually was turned into the glass piece that you hold in your hand?
-Is it foreign-made, or a product of the US?
+Is it American-made, or a piece that was produced outside the United States?
 Can the company / maker be identified by the markings on it?
 What do the markings mean?

-All of these questions might come to mind to the collector, or layman, historian, archaeologist, or casual hobbyist……..and my site attempts to answer, in at least in some cases if possible, one of these questions: Where, perhaps, might this item of glass have been made?
+All of these questions might come to mind to the collector or layman, flea market shopper, historian, archaeologist, or casual hobbyist… and my site attempts to answer, in at least some cases if possible, a couple of these questions: Where, and approximately when, perhaps, was this piece of glass made?

-Three of the webpages within this site list glass manufacturers’ identification marks (alphabetically listed) found on container glass (bottles, jars, flasks, etc) and, in some cases, on other types of glassware.
-Examples would be “I G CO”, “OWENS”, “B in a circle” and “K in a hexagon”.
-Click here which will take you to the first page: GLASS BOTTLE MARKS.
+Five of the webpages within this site list glass manufacturers’ identification marks (alphabetically listed) found on container glass (bottles, jars, flasks, jugs, etc) and in some cases on other types of glassware.
+A few examples of marks would be “I inside a diamond”, “OWENS”, “B in a circle” , “K in a hexagon” and “N in a square”.
+Please click here which will take you to the first page with more introductory information and explanatory comments: GLASS BOTTLE MARKS.

-On this site are several individual webpages with basic information on a number of glass factories that operated in the United States.
-To read any of the “glass manufacturer profiles” I have written (so far), and other articles pertaining to glass, please look along the right-hand side of any page for the list of Glass Manufacturer Profiles, and click on any link in that list.
-I hope to add more information as time and energy permits!
+On this site are a number of individual web pages with basic information on some of the glass factories that operated in the United States.
+To read any of the “glass company profiles” I’ve posted (so far), and other articles pertaining to glass, please look along the right-hand side of any page for the “List of Glass-Related Articles“, and click on any link in that list.
+I hope to post more articles and add more information as time and energy permits!

-I hope this site will be a help in your quest to discover more information concerning the wide world of glass manufacturing.
-Please be sure to bookmark this site, and return often!
+I hope this website will be a help in your quest to discover more information concerning the wide world of glass and glass manufacturing.
+Please be sure to bookmark my site, and return often!